• Home

 1. Be a classified, degree-seeking student

-2. Be attending an institution in Hawai`i or the continental U.S.
+2. Be attending an accredited two- or four-year institution in Hawai’i or the continental U.S.

 3. Be attending school as a full-time student unless specifically noted in the Scholarship Listing